Pochettino could make shock Tottenham return - Latest news

 Pochettino, who is currently in charge at Paris Saint-Germain, could make a dramatic return to Tottenham after being fired in December 2019.

+A new report from The Athletic states that Tottenham and Pochettino are in talks over an incredible return to Spurs, but it could be difficult to pull off as he has one year left on his current PSG contract.

-The Independent also states that Pochettino is the favorite of many of the decision makers at Tottenham, and it could quell some of the unrest from fans.
+The Independent also stated that Pochettino is the favorite of many of the decision makers at Tottenham, and it could quell some of the unrest from fans.

 It is believed a return for Pochettino could force Harry Kane to have a change of heart and hang around at Tottenham.